Galactic-Cat/electron-app-template/README.md

 # electron-app-template
-My personal template for an electron app using typescript, react, and webpack
+My personal template for an electron app using typescript, react, SCSS, and webpack